apokryphus/advanced-combat-system/README.md

 Each moveset comes with its own unique abilities and weapon arts.

-Dependent upon the mod settings, the mod allows for vampire combat animations while the player is unarmed.
+Additionally allows for vampire combat animations and abilities while the player is unarmed.

 Also adds bow/arrow combat with special arrows and abilities, though is limited by weapon mode.